 - The common bus architecture delivered energy efficiency.
 When in operation, if one or more of the eight motors is subject to an overhauling load, the resulting regenerated energy will be shared across the DC bus with other drives in the system.

 - Space savings was realized by the fact that the AC890 has abundant I/O and processor capability on board, eliminating the need for additional PLC equipment.
-The drive itself would take on the analog and high speed counter functions.
+The drive itself would take on the analog and high-speed counter functions.

 To communicate with the outside world, one of a number of available protocols can be selected and installed in the AC890 drive in the form of an option card.
-In this case, an Ethernet/IP communication card provided compatibility with existing network.
+In this case, an Ethernet/IP communication card provided compatibility with the existing network.
 The complete system was comfortably fit on a 36" x 60" panel, which was installed in an existing stainless steel enclosure, eliminating the expense of a new one.

 To efficiently cool the drives, an air-to-liquid heat exchanger was used.
 Makeup water from the can warming loop was used to supply the heat exchanger, using far less energy than an air conditioner, and having the side benefit of pre-heating the makeup water.
 This results in less energy used to heat the cans, by capturing waste heat from drives.
 In addition, advanced features in the AC890 allows the hot water pumps and conveyors to be coordinated for better can temperature control.
-Line jam-ups, caused by cans getting excessively hot and deforming, were eliminated once the more efficient and better coordinated control system was installed.
+Line jam-ups, caused by cans getting excessively hot and deforming, were eliminated once the more efficient and better-coordinated control system was installed.

 Production problem eliminated